decoder-it/KrbRelayEx-RPC/README.md

 Kerberos Relay and Forwarder for (Fake) RPC/DCOM MiTM Server

 ---
-KrbRelayEx-RPC is a tool similar to my <a href=https://github.com/decoder-it/KrbRelayEx>KrbRelayEx</a> designed for performing Man-in-the-Middle (MitM) attacks by relaying Kerberos AP-REQ tickets. <br>
+KrbRelayEx-RPC is a tool similar to my <a href=https://github.com/decoder-it/KrbRelayEx>KrbRelayEx</a> designed for performing Man-in-the-Middle (MitM) attacks by relaying Kerberos AP-REQ tickets. <br><br>
 This version implements a fake RPC/DCOM server:<br>
 - Listens for authenticated ISystemActivator requests and extracts the AP-REQ tickets
 - Extracts dynamic port bindings from EPMAPPER/OXID resolutions